Ares-Developers/Ares-docs/new/operator.rst

 .. note:: The AI behaves unpredictably when faced with units that require Operators and may not be subject to certain effects.
 You should prevent the AI from building anything that requires an Operator.

-.. index:: Operators; Vehicles and buildings can be made to require an operator (driver) before they will function.

 .. versionadded:: 0.1